fiberhood/MorphleLogic/README.md

  6. s: the following bytes are to be used as the header for any packets with bits from the "s" outputs
  7. t: the following bytes are to be used as the header for any packets with bits from the "t" outputs

+## Files

+     --- verilog    hardware description of Morphle Logic cells and blocks
+     \-- test       test benches for iverilog